-Clinical rotations begin in the Summer term of the 2nd year in the program.
+Clinical rotations begin in the Summer term of the second year in the program.
 In the first year, students are in class for full days Monday-Thursday with clinical simulation held multiple times per week.
-In the second year, students are in class two days a week with 3 days spent in clinicals.
-The last year students have one day of class and 4 days of clinicals.
+In the second year, students are in class two days a week with three days spent in clinicals.
+The last year students have one day of class and four days of clinicals.
 There will also be some on-call hours later in the program.

 We highly encourage students to seek opportunities for outside sources of funding by creating a student profile on www.fastweb.com.
 For additional questions or to schedule an appointment with a financial aid counselor, contact the Financial Aid Office at 314-968-6992, or 1-800-983-4623.